How to Put On a Condom (Like a Boss)

 1. Don’t stand up!

 If you stand up after your partner has ejaculated, you risk getting goo all over your pubic area, legs, and bedsheets.
-Nobody likes that, and it’s also a pregnancy risk.
 Lie down on your back to remove the condom.

 2. Twist the External Ring and Remove the Condom

 Give the exterior ring of the condom a few twists.
 This will seal those fluids inside the condom while you take it out.
-Now, pull the condom out of your vagina gently.
+Then pull the condom out of your vagina gently.

 3. Dispose of the Condom Carefully

 Wrap the condom in a paper towel or tissue and throw it in a covered trash bin.
-You don’t want stray sperm dripping on your carpet and attracting bugs.
 Never throw a condom into the toilet either.
-They’ll clog your pipes and result in a very uncomfortable conversation with your plumber.
+They’ll clog your pipes.

 Other Tips for Internal Condom Use

 Female condoms are 95% effective against pregnancy and STI transmission IF you use them correctly.
-But mistakes can be made.
-Follow these tips to stay healthy and unpregnant.
+Follow these tips to stay healthy.

 Next Step: The Perfect Fit